[Summer of Decluttering] How to Choose a Long-Lasting USB-C Cable (September 2021 Edition) [Summer in Japan]

 We've put together a guide on how to choose a USB cable that will charge quickly, but in order to do so, you'll need to know about a few USB standards

-Although we didn't mention it in the main text, one surefire way is to choose a Thunderbolt 4 cable.
+Although not mentioned in the main text, a reliable method is to choose a Thunderbolt 4 cable.

-Thunderbolt 4 is the latest USB standard, USB4, which only the most highly specced cables can claim to be, so it's guaranteed to have fast charging speeds and fast data transfer speeds.
-However
+Thunderbolt 4 is the latest USB standard, and only the highest-spec cables can bear the name, so charging speeds are undoubtedly fast, and high-speed data transfer is guaranteed.

 All that's left to do is choose your preferred cable surface material and terminal shape (it's convenient to have one L-shaped one), and enjoy a comfortable charging experience